Fenris42/Fenris42.github.io/Unity_Projects.md

 ![Check](assets/images/icons/check.png){:class="icon"} Expand on tutorial and implement anything on my own to prove understanding

-- Continued experimenting after tutorial with a life system and 3 lives
+- Continued experimenting after tutorial with a life system

 **Retrospective:**

 - Game developement is fun and a lot less scary than first anticipated
+- Learned basics of Unity
+- Learned basics of Github
-- Learned basics of components and how to use them
+- Learned basics of C#
-- Learned about game objects and game structure
+- Learned basics of game structures, scripts and components